 Based on the data in Table 1 above, it is found that, the majority of respondents are male.
-Then the age range of most respondents is 42 years.
+Then the age range of most respondents is \geq 42 years.
 Furthermore, the occupations owned by respondents generally work in the private or entrepreneurial sector.
-While in the aspect of income, it is obtained that generally they earn less than Rp 1,000,000 up to Rp 2,000,000.
+While the income aspect, obtained a description that, they generally earn less than 1,000,000 - 2,000,000.